addy-dclxvi/blog/content/post/configuring-urxvt.md

 It's my selfmade colorscheme, not very good.
 You can do some experiment with colorscheme by yourself later.
 Or maybe you could visit https://terminal.sexy to get some colorscheme examples.
-Then, we configure the appearance.
+But now, we need to configure the appearance first.

 {{< highlight ".Xresources" "linenos=table, linenostart=40" >}}
 !!
 URxvt Appearance